 Over the years, she has been invited to guest teach in Dublin, Hong Kong, and Bangalore – and when at home – feels very fortunate to have studied under some of the most highly trained teachers in the UK.
-She joined the teacher training staff at Pepilates in 2014, and this year completes the final stage of her training to become a Licensed Teacher Trainer for The Pilates Center worldwide.
+She joined the teacher training staff at Pepilates in 2014, and in 2019 became a Licensed Teacher Trainer for The Pilates Center worldwide.

-After seven years in The Big Smoke, Lorna and her partner have relocated to Scotland, in pursuit of greener pastures, calmer waters and bigger hills. . . and of course she’s very excited to become a member of Team Hub!
+After seven years in The Big Smoke, Lorna and her partner have relocated to Scotland, in pursuit of greener pastures, calmer waters and bigger hills.

-When she is not in the studio perfecting her Pilates Ninja moves; helping clients discover theirs; or training future teachers – Lorna is to be found hanging upside down in aerial classes, trying to balance on her hands in yoga, swimming lengths at the pool or – very occasionally – sitting still.
+When she is not in the studio perfecting her Pilates Ninja moves, helping clients discover theirs, or training future teachers – Lorna is to be found hanging upside down in aerial classes, trying to balance on her hands in yoga, swimming lengths in the Forth – very occasionally – sitting still.

 More than anything Lorna loves to move, and to share this with her students.
 In class she strives to give clients the joy of deep, strong movement, and to share the amazing potential that Pilates unlocks in every body.